 Vitamin C prevents hyperpigmentation (aka discoloration)

 We all have tyrosinase enzymes, which go through a process ultimately leading to melanin production.
-Melanin, not to be confused with melatonin, are the dark spots visible on our skin that give the appearance of skin tone unevenness.
-Vitamin C actually inhibits that process of melanin production effectively preventing the formation of dark spots.
+Melanin, not to be confused with melatonin, is responsible for our unique pigmentation, but an overproduction of melanin leads to the appearance of skin tone unevenness.
+Vitamin C actually regulates that process of melanin production effectively preventing the formation of dark spots.

 Brightens existing damage (pause and rewind)

-Thanks to the above process of inhibiting melanin production, Vitamin C is also able to brighten and lighten, meaning it will help even out existing dark spots for a more even-toned complexion.
+Thanks to the above process, Vitamin C is also able to brighten and lighten, meaning it will help even out existing dark spots for a more even-toned complexion.

 Helps with collagen (plumping up)

 Vitamin C is important to collagen synthesis because it takes part in a process called hydroxylation, which is kind of like collagen strength training working to ensure our collagen is strong enough to support the epidermis.
 The presence of collagen helps to slow the formation of fine lines and wrinkles, always a bonus.